“You are a very interesting mix of tiger and kindness”

 Contact Us Today

 John McDuff will marshal all available evidence to show that you did not have any knowledge of the under-reported taxes, and that you did not receive any benefit from them.
-With over 20 years of experience working as a tax attorney, you can trust John to handle your case knowledgeably.
-Call us at 512.457.1177, or contact us online to schedule a consultation.
+With over 20 years of experience working as an Austin tax attorney, you can trust John to handle your case knowledgeably.
+Call us at 512.457.1177.